Acres: approximately 650

 Year Conserved: 2017

-About the Property: The Forest Society of Maine worked with Bernd Heinrich, renowned author and biologist, and Lynn Jennings to conserve their forestland in Weld, Maine.
+About the Property: The Forest Society of Maine worked with Bernd Heinrich, renowned author and biologist, to conserve his forestland in Weld, Maine.
 The Heinrich Forest project conserved approximately 650 acres of forestland located on York Hill adjacent to Mt.
 Blue State Park.
 These woodlands have had a significant influence on Bernd’s writing, research, and teaching.
 Much of his field research, the basis for many of his 20 books, has been conducted here during the past four decades.

 The Heinrich Forest project serves as the foundation and provides permanent stability to the lands so they will continue to: